 3. Reduces Financial Stress

-Financial stress is a major problem for many people, leading to anxiety, depression, and other health problems.
+Financial stress is a significant problem for many people, leading to anxiety, depression, and other health problems.
 By teaching financial literacy in high school, we can help reduce financial stress by equipping students with the tools they need to manage their finances effectively.

 4. Improves Economic Mobility